nicsteyn2/SMCforRt/README.md

 This will open a Jupyter notebook in your browser.
 Navigate to the github repository and open `main.ipynb` to get started.

-Alternatively, you can open the cloned repository in VS Code (or your preferred IDE) and run the notebooks this way.
-If using VS Code, we recommend installing the [Julia extension](link.link).
+*Alternatively, you can open the cloned repository in VS Code (or your preferred IDE) and run the notebooks this way.
+If using VS Code, we recommend installing the [Julia extension](link.link).*

+## Structure of this repository

+The files and folders you should care about:
+- `gettingstarted.ipynb`: A jupyter notebook to help with setup and navigation
+- `/notebooks/`: Contains the main tutorial notebooks
+- `/data/`: Contains all example data used in the tutorial
+- `/src/`: Contains crticial source code

+You can ignore (but feel free to explore):
+- `/docs/`: Contains the rendered tutorial
+- `/site/`: Contains the quarto website files (these are rendered to `/docs/`)
+- `/assets/`: Contains images and other assets used in the tutorials and readme files
+- Files like `.gitignore` and `.nojekyll` which are for repo management